“If I’m dead, how am I still feeling pain?” Amar muttered as he more stumbled than ran.

 “At first, sure, but even 20 of us can’t hold out against a trained army of hundreds that knew how to make and use weapons of metal.
 And it got so bad that they literally did send armies to hunt us down, even when we fled into the most inhospitable deserts and mountain ranges.
-Then one day a woman named Kutalu traveled to all the surviving tribes and promised them that she could take them all to a new world like the one they knew, but where there would be no other humans who would track them down with their horses and bronze weapons.
+Then one day a woman named Kutalu traveled to all of the surviving tribes and promised them that she could take them all to a new world like the one they knew, but where there would be no Strangers who would track them down with their horses and bronze weapons.

 A few refused, but most did listen because Kutalu was apparently already famous.
 See, through our entire recorded history, most of us just get one of a few powers, what you call telepathy, telekinesis, pyrokinesis, and clairvoyance.
 A few of us each generation have two of those powers.
 But Kutalu…she could manipulate the very fabric of the universe itself.